CozzyBro2/RoMouseEvents/README.md

 ### Other config

-* You can use the `MakeEvent` wrapper function to change the signal you use.
+* You can use the `MakeSignal` wrapper function to change the signal you use.
 	You can use any signal creator, i.e `BindableEvents`, or something like `GoodSignal` for example.

 	NOTE: Any custom signal must use the same construction and firing syntax as bindable events.